Discover Argentina's Secrets

 Salt is harvested in both sets of salt flats.
 Near the visitor centers, you can see square basins cut in the salt crust, filled with turquoise water, as well as buildings made of salt bricks and decorated with salt furniture.
 You can purchase small carvings made of salt from local artisans.

-Expert tip: Don't forget your sunglasses and high factor sun cream when visiting the salt flats!
+Expert tip: Don't forget your sunglasses and high-SPF sunscreen when visiting the salt flats!

 Imagine Argentina's Punta Tombo, but without the infrastructure and the people.
 The country's second-largest Magellanic penguin colony, located on the tip of the namesake cape, is reachable via a slow, 83-mile ride along a lonely gravel road from Río Gallegos, an oil town in southern Patagonia.